AmplitudeAudio/sdk/docs/content/docs/project-setup/02-engine-config.md

 `uint` `default: 48000`

 The `frequency` property defines the audio frequency in Hertz (`Hz`) of the audio data sent to the audio device by Amplitude.
-This value may differ to the frequency of the audio device, in such scenario, the audio data will be resampled from this value to the device's frequency.
+This value may differ from the frequency of the audio device, in such a scenario, the audio data will be resampled from this value to the device's frequency.

 ### channels